lightward/mechanic-tasks/docs/auto-tag-products-with-their-vendors/README.md

 ## Documentation

-Use this task to copy each product's vendor to the product's tag. :)
+Use this task to copy each product's vendor to the product's tag.
+Optionally, you can apply a prefix to all vendor tags (e.g. "vendor-").
 Run this task manually to scan every product in your store.
 Otherwise, this task will run for specific products, whenever a product is created or updated.

+__Note__: When using the vendor tag prefix option, any tags on a product that contain that prefix, but do not match the current vendor, will be removed.
+This does _not_ happen when the prefix option is not used or has been changed.

 ## Installing this task